kyma-project/kyma/docs/01-overview/main-areas/telemetry/telemetry-02-logs.md

   filters:
     ...
 ```
-> **NOTE:** Usage of a `custom` output will put the LogPipeline in [unsupported mode](#unsupported-mode).
+> **NOTE:** If you use a `custom` output, you put the LogPipeline in the [unsupported mode](#unsupported-mode).

 ### Step 5: Rotate the Secret

-A Secret being referenced with the **secretKeyRef** construct, as used in the previous step, can be rotated manually or automatically.
-For automatic rotation, update the actual values of the Secret and keep the keys of the Secret stable.
-The LogPipeline watches the referenced Secrets and detects changes to them, so Secret rotation takes immediate effect.
+As used in the previous step, a Secret referenced with the **secretKeyRef** construct can be rotated manually or automatically.
+For automatic rotation, update the Secret's actual values and keep the Secret's keys stable.
+The LogPipeline watches the referenced Secrets and detects changes, so the Secret rotation takes immediate effect.

 ### Step 6: Add a parser

-Typically, you want to have your logs shipped in a structured format already, so that a backend like OpenSearch can immediately index the content according to the log attributes.
+Typically, you want your logs shipped in a structured format so that a backend like OpenSearch can immediately index the content according to the log attributes.
 By default, a LogPipeline tries to parse all logs as a JSON document and enrich the record with the parsed attributes on the root record.
 Thus, logging in JSON format in the application results in structured log records.
-Sometimes, logging in JSON is not an option (the log configuration is not under your control) and the logs are in an unstructured or plain format.
-To adjust this, you can define your custom [parser](https://docs.fluentbit.io/manual/concepts/data-pipeline/parser) and either activate it with a filter or a Pod annotation.
+Sometimes, logging in JSON is not an option (the log configuration is not under your control), and the logs are in an unstructured or plain format.
+To adjust this, you can define your custom [parser](https://docs.fluentbit.io/manual/concepts/data-pipeline/parser) and activate it with a filter or a Pod annotation.

 The following example defines a parser named `dummy_test` using a dedicated `LogParser` resource type: